Woman Detained for Her Faith Remains Unconscious after Brain Surgery

 (Minghui.org) Ms. Song Shouyun’s family received a call at 1:30 a.m. on September 29, 2017, saying that she had been sent to a local hospital hours ago.
 They rushed to the hospital to find uniformed and plainclothes officers lined up in the hallway.
 They were told that Ms. Song had suffered a brain hemorrhage and just underwent surgery.

-The Chaoyuan City resident’s loved ones wanted to take a picture of her, but were stopped by police.
+The Chaoyuan County resident’s loved ones wanted to take a picture of her but the police stopped them.

 Ms. Song, in her 50s, was in good health before her arrest on October 24, 2016.
 She was targeted because she refused to renounce Falun Gong, a spiritual discipline being persecuted by the Chinese communist regime.